cometchat/cometchat-sample-app-react/README.md

 Navigate to **localhost:8080** to check sample app.
 You can update host in **package.json** file.

-2. Build the sample
+2. Build the sample app

 When the modification is complete, you'll need to bundle the file using `webpack`.
-The bundled file "cc-ui-min.js" are created in the `test` folder.

-Please check `webpack.config.js` for settings.

 ```bash

 npm run build

 ```

+The bundled file "cc-ui-min.js" are created in the `test` folder.

+Please check `webpack.config.js` for settings.

 <br></br>